pasqal-io/qadence-protocols/docs/measurements/shadow_tomography.md

 ## Shadow estimations

 ### Vanilla classical shadows

 We will first run vanilla shadows to reconstruct the density matrix representation of the circuit, from which we can estimate the purities.
-As we can see below, the estimated purities diverge from the expected ones due to the presence of noise.
-Next, we will use robust shadows to mitigate the noise effect.

 ```python exec="on" source="material-block" session="shadow_tomo" result="json"
 from qadence_protocols import Measurements, MeasurementProtocol